 What has been your favourite band moment of the past year?

 There has been a lot of good moments with the band.
 A lot has happened the past year with the EP dropping and we couldn’t be happier!
 But going back to good moments there is one that stands out the most is one gig we had played at Raffs bar, Wellingborough, for a heat of “Metal 2 The Masses’.
 We had started playing and people seemed to be enjoying what we had wrote.
 It was in that moment knew we had something special.
 To see the sight of people enjoying what we offer and being part of something more than just a band, means it will always be one of our favourite memories.

 What was the last album you bought/streamed?

-What is your burning desire to do in 2019?
-What general plans do you have?
+What is your burning desire for the band to do in the future?
+What plans do you have?

 We have a lot of ambition going forward with our music.
 Obviously we’re gonna keep on playing shows up and down the country and continue getting our name out there.
 We’ve played some really great shows in the north and over in Leicester so its about time we conquered London and the south of England now!
 But a big ambition we have for the future is taking ourselves overseas into Europe, and play some shows over there.
 We see videos and pictures of friends of ours who have done that with their bands and the crowds and atmosphere looks insane!
 So hopefully we’ll get the same reception that they do when we make our way over into the continent.